 Find the bakeries of Jocteur, Maison Claude, and Maison Victoire, chocolates from Maison Sève, Délices des Sens, and Chocolats Richarts, cheesemongers Fromagerie Mons, Beillevaire, and Mère Richard, wines and drinks by Fac & Spera.

-In addition, the market has several bars and restaurants, making a perfect gastronomic journey for travelers.
+In addition, the market has several bars and restaurants, making for a perfect gastronomic journey for travelers.

 Address: 102 Cr Lafayette F, 69003 Lyon